Farmington, New Mexico: Arts and culture

 Farmington has been the home of the Connie Mack World Series baseball tournament, played in August every year at Ricketts Park (capacity 5,072), since 1965 (except in 2020, when it was cancelled due to the COVID-19 pandemic).
 Connie Mack league regular season play includes players age 16 to 18.
-The Connie Mack World Series consists of 10 or more teams from various regions around the United States, including from Puerto Rico.
+The Connie Mack World Series consists of 10 or more teams from various regions around the United States, including Puerto Rico.

 Farmington holds a riverfest once a year.
 Area rivers are celebrated with a festival of music, fine arts, food, entertainment, a 10K and 5K run and walk, riverside trail walks, and river raft rides.

 Piñon Hills Golf Course, designed by Ken Dye, in Farmington is one of the United States' Top Municipal Golf Courses.
 Owned and operated by the City of Farmington, Pinon Hills has been ranked in the Top Municipal Golf Courses by Golfweek Magazine for several years.

 Fishing, fly and reel, is a very popular activity in Farmington.
 Fishing is permitted on the San Juan River, Navajo Lake, Lake Farmington, Morgan Lake, the Animas River, Jackson Lake and Cutter Dam.